 - Schedule – When will your student work?
 Which days of the week and what time of the day?
 How will music lessons, sports practices, and online learning opportunities figure into the schedule?

 - Supplies – Yes, of course your student needs a computer or other device, but they also need some traditional school supplies as well.
-These could include a notebook to journal time and topics covered, scrap paper to work math problems, a scientific calculator if taking higher math, copy paper and a printer for downloaded assignments, calendar, printed assignment list, and contact information for teachers/mentor/tech support.
+These could include a notebook to journal time and topics covered, scrap paper to work math problems, a scientific calculator if taking higher math, copy paper and a printer for downloaded assignments, calendar, printed assignment list, and contact information for teachers/success coach/tech support.

 - Location – Where will your student work most effectively?
 In a quiet room at a desk?
 Sprawled on a coach with music playing?